LocalShapeDescriptors/LocalShapeDescriptors.github.io/sections/results.md

 SBFEM at 9x9x20 (xyx) nanometer resolution.
 0.02% of the data was using for training (33 volumes containing ~200 cubic microns of labeled neurons).
-12 manually traced skeletons (13.5 millimeters) were used for network validation and 50 skeletons (97 millimeters) were used for evaluation.
-See below for a
+12 manually traced skeletons (13.5 millimeters) were used for network validation and 50 skeletons (97 millimeters) were used for evaluation:
-visualization:

 <html>
   <body>